School of Psychology

 - The impact of collective participation on health behaviours and outcomes

 - Psychological explanations for the attainment (and experience) gap among BAME students in higher education

 However, these are only indicative of the topics that I am particularly interested in right now.
 Please feel free to contact me with supervision queries regarding any topic/issue that you believe is relevant to examine from a social psychological perspective.

-I currently supervise four PhD students:
+I currently supervise three PhD students:

 - Daniella Hult-Khazaie (primary supervisor, with Clifford Stott) – The effect of a shared social identity on health-related risk perceptions